Lead Buying Compliance Checklist

 Do I really need to DNC scrub aged leads?

 Compliant and Ready?
-Get Aged Leads Now
+Get DNC-Scrubbed Aged Leads

-- 2Documented consent and source transparency.
+2. 2Documented consent and source transparency for every lead.

-- 3Return policy for bad data — your compliance safety net.
+3. 3Return policy for bad data — your compliance safety net.